alexhernandezgarcia/gflownet/README.md

 ### Environment

-The environment defines the state space $\mathcal{S}$ and action space $\mathbb{A} of a particular problem, for example the Tetris task.
+The environment defines the state space $\mathcal{S}$ and action space $\mathbb{A}$ of a particular problem, for example the Tetris task.
 To illustrate the environment, let's consider an even simpler environment currently implemented in the library: the [Scrabble](https://en.wikipedia.org/wiki/Scrabble) environment, inspired by the popular board game.

 The Scrabble environment simulates a simple letter arrangement game where words are constructed by adding one letter at a time, up to a maximum sequence length (typically 7).
 Therefore, the action space is the set of all English letters plus a special end-of-sequence (EOS) action; and the state space is the set of all possible words with up to 7 letters.
 We can represent each `state` as a list of indices corresponding to the letters, padded with zeroes to the maximum length.
 For example, the state for the word "CAT" would be represented as `[3, 1, 20, 0, 0, 0, 0]`.
 Actions in the Scrabble environment are single-element tuples containing the index of the letter, plus the end-of-sequence (EOS) action `(-1,)`.